Renovate or Rebuild: Choosing the best option for your family

-You've decided that it's time for your house to get a fresh look - perhaps you've outgrown it, you've got a growing family, or you just want more space.
-Or you may have just purchased an older property in the ideal location and want to update it before moving in.
-You visualise the perfect home in your mind.
+You've decided that it's time for your house to get a fresh look - perhaps you've outgrown it, you've got a growing family or you just want more space.
+You may have just bought an older property in the ideal location with the intention of renovating or rebuilding.
+You can visualise the perfect home in your mind.

-While these are important questions to ask, there are more factors at play than just cost and timelines.
-Exercise your due diligence ahead of time to put your efforts into efficient use.
-Here are nine important factors to consider when choosing between a knockdown and rebuild (KDR) versus renovation so you can achieve your dream home.
+It's important to ask all of these questions and more!
+Here are nine important factors to consider when choosing between a knock down and rebuild (KDR) versus renovation so you can achieve your dream home.

 1. How much does it cost to knock down, rebuild vs renovation?

-The most important concern for many is the cost of rebuilding compared with renovating.
+Of course you're concerned about the bottom line (who isn't?).
 So is it cheaper to knock down and rebuild (KDR) or renovate?
+Well, that depends.

 Renovation per square metre cost

-The cost of renovations per square metre in Australia can vary widely depending on a range of factors, such as the location, the scope of the renovation, the quality of materials and finishes, and the level of expertise required.
+The cost of renovations per square metre in Australia vary depending on different factors such as the location, the extent of the renovation, the quality of materials and finishes you want to use and whether there are any unexpected curve balls along the way.

-As a rough guide, the average cost of renovating an Australian home is about $2,500 to $4,000 per square metre, while a more extensive renovation with high-end finishes and fixtures can cost upwards of $5,000 per square metre.
-These costs typically cover labour and materials but may not include the cost of any design or planning services, permits, or other associated costs.
+As a guide, the average cost of renovating an Australian home is about $4,000 to $5,000 per square metre.
+A more extensive renovation with high-end finishes and fixtures will cost more.
+These costs typically cover labour and materials but may not include the design or planning services or permits.

-It's important to remember that the cost per square metre can also vary based on the type of renovation.
-A kitchen renovation, for example, can cost you up to or over $45,000; a one-bedroom house renovation can go up to as much as $140,000!
+The cost per square metre can also vary based on the type of renovation and whether you're looking at an entire home renovation or just a couple of rooms.
+A kitchen renovation, for example can cost upwards of $45,000 or more for a high-end result; and a bathroom renovation generally costs from $15,000 to $30,000 or more.
 And remember all the hidden costs that can come with renovation projects.

 Rebuild per square metre cost

-The cost of rebuilding per square metre in Australia can vary widely depending on a range of factors, such as the location, the size and complexity of the home, the quality of materials and finishes and the level of site preparation required.
+The cost of rebuilding per square metre varies depending on the size of the home, the complexity of the floor plan, inclusions and how much site preparation is needed.

 2. How old is your existing home?

-The age of your existing home is another important consideration.
-If you live in a beautifully-preserved older home such as a Queenslander-style home, you may go for a renovation to pay your respects to its history.
+It's not surprising that age is a factor in determining whether to knock down and rebuild or renovate your home.
+If you live in a beautifully-preserved older Queenslander, you may go for a renovation to pay your respects to its history and keep those traditional features.

-If the home is older and not built well, a renovation could uncover structural or other issues that may increase the cost of the work, making a rebuild a more viable option.
+If the home is older and not built well or has an old-style floorplan, there may be structural or other issues that can increase the cost renovating.

 3. What is the condition of your existing home?

-If the existing home is in good condition and requires only minor repairs or updates, a renovation is more practical and cost-effective.
+If your current home is in good condition and needs only minor repairs or updates, a renovation may be more practical and cost-effective.

 Existing home too small for your needs?
 Need more space at your place?
-Want a new home with a more contemporary look?
-A rebuild is a better option if the existing home is too small or requires modernising.
+Want a new home that better suits your family's needs and lifestyle?
+A rebuild is a better option if your current home is too small or requires you want something more up-to-date.

 4. Are there council restrictions?

-For example, if you're planning to renovate your home, you may need to obtain a building permit from your council before starting the work.
+If you're planning to renovate, you may need a building permit from your council before starting the work.

-Similarly, if you're planning to knock down and rebuild your home, you will need to obtain a planning permit and a building permit from your council.
-The council may have specific requirements for things like setbacks from the property boundary, maximum building height, and the percentage of the property that can be built on.
+If you're planning to knock down and rebuild your home, you'll need to obtain a planning permit and a building permit first.
+The council may have requirements for things like setbacks from the property boundary, maximum building height and the percentage of the property that can be built on.

 5. What is the state of the property market in your suburb?